 The School of Renewable Natural Resources is seeking M.S. and Ph.D. applicants for Gilbert Foundation Graduate Research Assistantships.
 These assistantships are available to students concentrating in the study of forestry or forestry-related areas.
 Research areas could include forest management and economics, wood science and technology, forest biometrics, silviculture, forest hydrology, wetland forests, hardwood regeneration, ecophysiology, forest genetics, and forestry-related wildlife and fisheries management and conservation.

-Annual stipends are $27,500 for master’s students and $31,250 for doctoral candidates and include a full tuition waiver and a scholarship for student fees.
-Master’s degree applicants must have an undergraduate GPA of 3.0 overall and 3.25 for last two years.
+To be eligible, M.S. degree applicants must have an undergraduate GPA of 3.0 overall and 3.25 for last two years.
 Ph.D. applicants must a have a cumulative graduate GPA of 3.6.
-Verbal and quantitative scores of the GRE should be 1,200 with greater than 500 in both sections, and the writing score must be at least a 4.0.
-Performance on the GRE will be evaluated in combination with GPA, letters of reference, and other evidence of the applicant’s potential success in pursuing a graduate degree and representation of the Gilbert Foundation ideals.
+Applicants must submit GRE scores.
+Verbal and quantitative scores of the GRE should be at least 310 with at least 153 and 144 on the verbal and quantitative sections, respectively.
+The ideal writing score is 4.0 or above.
+Selection criteria also include evidence of the applicant’s potential success in pursuing a graduate degree and representation of the Gilbert Foundation ideals, as detailed in a letter of application (see below).

 Louisiana State University is a comprehensive Research I institution enrolling more than 28,000 students.
 The campus is located in south Louisiana, 60 minutes from New Orleans, close to Louisiana’s Cajun country, and in the heart of the state’s abundant forestry, wildlife, and fisheries resources.

-Applications are currently being accepted for the Gilbert Foundation Research Assistantship for the Fall Semester 2022.
-The deadline to apply is 15 February 2022.
+Applications are currently being accepted for the Gilbert Foundation Research Assistantship for the Fall Semester 2023.
+The deadline to apply is 15 February 2023.
+For complete information download: 2023 Gilbert Foundation Research Assistantship Information - PDF.

 If you need more information concerning graduate studies, and the Gilbert Foundation